JJLongoria/aura-helper-package-generator/README.md

     ];
     const outputFolder = 'path/to/the/output/folder';

+    const generator = new PackageGenerator();
-    const result = PackageGenerator.mergePackages(filePaths, outputFolder); // Return an object with the full path of the created files;
+    const result = generator.mergePackages(filePaths, outputFolder); // Return an object with the full path of the created files;

     console.log(result.package);                    // [pathFromRoot]/path/to/the/output/folder/package.xml
     console.log(result.destructiveChanges);         // [pathFromRoot]/path/to/the/output/folder/destructiveChanges.xml